-Buying an engagement ring online can save you more than 50% of a similar diamond ring compared to shopping in a traditional retail jewelry store.
+Buying an engagement ring online instead of in a traditional retail jewelry store can save you more than 50% on a similar diamond ring.
 And if there’s any reason that you or your partner don’t like the ring, just send it back and you will get your money refunded.

 With all that said, I hope this article has offered useful insights and help you find the perfect diamond ring for her finger.
 If you have any questions or require further assistance, feel free to reach out to me.
 Good luck and don’t forget to enjoy the shopping process!